meenakshi3151/Rock_Paper_and_Scissor/README.md

 # Rock_Paper_and_Scissor

-Welcome to the Rock Paper Scissors game!
-This simple web application allows you to play the classic game against the computer.
+A simple and interactive Rock Paper Scissors web game where users play against a computer with randomized moves.

-# Introduction
+## Introduction
-The Rock Paper Scissors game is built using HTML, CSS, and JavaScript.
-It provides an interactive interface where users can select their move (rock, paper, or scissors) and play against the computer.
-The game logic is implemented using JavaScript to determine the winner based on the selected moves.
+This Rock Paper Scissors game is built using HTML, CSS, and JavaScript.
+Users can choose between rock, paper, or scissors and instantly play against a computer opponent.
+JavaScript handles the game logic and determines the winner based on the selected moves.

-# Features
+## Features
-1.User vs. Computer: Play against the computer and test your luck and strategy in the classic game of Rock Paper Scissors.
+1. **User vs. Computer:** Play against a computer opponent with randomized choices.

-2.Interactive Interface: The game interface is user-friendly and responsive, allowing for easy selection of moves and displaying the game results.
+2. **Interactive Interface:** Clean and responsive UI for easy interaction.

-3.Randomized Computer Moves: The computer's move is randomly generated, ensuring an unpredictable and fair gameplay experience.
+3. **Randomized Computer Moves:** Every round is unpredictable, ensuring fair gameplay.

-# Usage
+## Usage
-Open the game in a web browser by accessing the index.html file.
+1. Open the project in a browser by launching the `index.html` file.

-Click on one of the available move options: rock, paper, or scissors.
+2. Choose a move: rock, paper, or scissors.

-The computer will randomly select its move.
+3. The computer will automatically generate a move.

-The game will display the selected moves and announce the winner (or a tie) based on the game rules: rock beats scissors, paper beats rock, and scissors beat paper.
+4. View the result showing both choices and the winner.

-Play again by selecting another move.
+5. Play again by selecting another move.

-# Contributing
+## Contributing

-Contributions to the Rock Paper Scissors game are welcome!
-If you have any ideas, suggestions, or improvements, please follow these steps:
+Contributions are welcome!

-Fork the repository on GitHub: rock-paper-scissors.
+1. Fork the repository.

-Create a new branch with a descriptive name for your feature or improvement.
+2. Create a new branch for your feature or fix.

-Make your changes, following the coding conventions and best practices.
+3. Make your changes following clean coding practices.

-Test your changes thoroughly.
+4. Test thoroughly.

-Commit and push your changes to your forked repository.
+5. Commit and push your updates.

-Open a pull request to the original repository, describing the changes you have made.
+6. Submit a pull request with a clear description of the changes.